Vinicius-code/First_Codes/README.md

 ### What do i intend?

-Encourage people to find new knowledges;
+Encourage people to find new knowledges <br>
 I'll registrate my progess here